polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/monitor.md

 ## Visualizing Prometheus metrics with Grafana

-Once you have Grafana running, navigate to it in a browser (**the default is https://localhost:3000/**).
+After you start Grafana, you can navigate to it in a browser.

+1. Open a browser and navigate to the port Grafana uses.
+     By default, the URL is https://localhost:3000/**).
-Log in (default user `admin` and password `admin`) and navigate to the data sources page at `localhost:3000/datasources`.
+1. Log in using the default user `admin` and password `admin` and navigate to the data sources page at `localhost:3000/datasources`.

 You then need to select a `Prometheus` data source type and specify where Grafana needs to look for it.

-The Prometheus port Grafana needs is NOT the one you set in the `prometheus.yml` file (http://localhost:9615) for where your node is publishing it's data.
+The Prometheus port Grafana needs is NOT the one you set in the `prometheus.yml` file (http://localhost:9615) for where your node is publishing its data.

-With both the Substrate node and Prometheus running, configure Grafana to look for Prometheus on it's default port: http://localhost:9090 (unless you customized it).
+With both the Substrate node and Prometheus running, configure Grafana to look for Prometheus on its default port http://localhost:9090 or the port you configured if you customized it.

-Click `Save & Test` to ensure that you have the data source set correctly.
+1. Click **Save & Test** to ensure that you have the data source set correctly.
 Now you can configure a new dashboard.

 ### Template Grafana Dashboard